-As a leader in the industry, it is important to collaborate and support others in our industry and beyond when implementing our ESG priorities.
+As a leader in the industry, it is important to collaborate and support others in our industry and beyond when implementing our sustainability priorities.
 One of the ways we accomplish this is by participating in the Responsible Business Alliance, an industry coalition dedicated to responsible business conduct in global supply chains.
 We are also a member of the National Elevator Industry Inc., National Foreign Trade Council, Connecticut Business Industry Association and Alliance for Competitive Taxation.
-Our CEO is a member of the Business Roundtable (and of its board) and Chair of its Trade &

-International Committee and Co-Chair of its China Working Group.
-She also is a member of the U.S.-India CEO Forum.
-We engage with our suppliers to help protect human rights in the supply chain and look forward to expanding our collaboration.
+Otis is also an active participant of the United Nations Global Compact and a GOLD Member of the U.S. Green Building Council.
+Our CEO is a member of the Business Roundtable (and of its board) and Chair of its Trade & International Committee and Co-Chair of its China Working Group.
+She also is a member of the U.S.-China Business Council.
+We look forward to expanding our collaboration with suppliers and industry partners in the future.